 Rats are thin-tailed, medium-size rodents that originated in Asia and Australia but are now found all over the world.
 "True rats" are members of the genus Rattus, but other rodent genera are also referred to as rats and share many of the same characteristics.
-Rats differentiate from mice by being larger, with longer, thinner bodies and long legs.
+What's the difference between rats and mice?
+Rats are generally larger, with longer, thinner bodies and long legs.

 According to the Australian Broadcasting Corp., male rats are called bucks; females are does.
 Infants are called pups or kittens.
 A group of rats is called a mischief.

 Rats are found all over the world.
-For example, the rice-field rat is found in Southeast Asia, the Australian swamp rat is found in Eastern Australia, and the Norway rat, also called brown rats, is found on every continent of the world except Antarctica, according to the Animal Diversity Web at the University of Michigan.
+For example, the ricefield rat (Rattus argentiventer) is found in Southeast Asia, the Australian swamp rat (Rattus lutreolus) is found in Eastern Australia, and Norway rats (Rattus norvegicus), also called brown rats, are found on every continent of the world except Antarctica, according to the Animal Diversity Web at the University of Michigan.

 Overall, rats live to forage and mate.
 Most rats are nocturnal, though the brown rat is often awake day or night.